dongsupark/coreos-docs/kubernetes/running_k8s.md

 [9] 07 Aug 15:26:56.742 # Unable to connect to MASTER: No such file or directory
 ```

-ANS: Have to use DNS service
+ANS: You have to use DNS service

 * how can I override default "sh -c /run.sh" in redis-slave container?